Oblivious Median Slope Selection

 \subsection{A --- Composability of oblivious programs}

 Here we prove the composability of oblivious programs, i.\,e., that an oblivious program additionally invoking other oblivious programs as sub-procedures remains oblivious.
-This is an adoption of the composability argument in~\cite{asharov_optorama_2018} to our definition of obliviousness.
+This is an adoption of the argument by \textcite{asharov_optorama_2018} to our definition of obliviousness.

 Let $\subProg \coloneqq \tuple{\prog_0, \ldots, \prog_k}$ be probabilistic RAM programs with $k \geq 1$ such that $\prog_1, \ldots, \prog_k$ are oblivious.
 We will first analyze the obliviousness of $\prog_0$ in the $\subProg$-hybrid RAM model: Program $\prog_0$ may invoke any program from $\subProg$ as sub-procedure.
 For the invocation of $\prog_i$ we assume that $\prog_0$ copies the input $x_i$ for $\prog_i$ to a new location $p$ in memory and executes a special machine instruction $\fun{invoke}(\prog_i, p)$ (only available in the $\subProg$-hybrid model).
 The instruction immediately changes the partial memory beginning at location $p$ as if program $\prog_i$ were executed on the memory with offset $p$.
 Since $\prog_i$ is executed as part of the instruction, any memory probes performed by $\prog_i$ are not part of the probe sequence of $\prog_0$ in the $\subProg$-hybrid model.
 To ensure that the execution of $\prog_i$ does not interfere with the memory of $\prog_0$ a location $p$ after all used memory locations must be selected.
 After the invocation $\prog_0$ can read the result computed by $\prog_i$ from memory.